SergeiVD/Search_engine/README.md

   <li>SearchServer </li>
 </ul>

+<p>Which can be used inside other applications.</p>
+<p>To demonstrate the capabilities of the search engine, an auxiliary class <strong>SearchEngine</strong> was developed which is not part of the application and serves only to demonstrate the capabilities</p>

 ### Application working directories
 res - stores text files that are searched for.\
 json - contains files: